gimlet-io/gimlet-documentation/src/pages/docs/frontend/next-js-deployment-tutorial.md

   Next.js is a React framework which you can deploy with Gimlet.
 Add HTTPS certifice and social authentication to it with a few clicks.
 ---

-mirol szol: Honnan-hova
+**You can learn from this tutorial how to deploy a Next.js application with Gimlet.**

-## Pre-requisites
+## Requirements

-- A next.js app to deploy.
+- A Next.js app to deploy.
 If you don't have a Next.js application, fork this [repository](https://github.com/gerimate/next-js-demo-app) to be able to try this tutorial.

 ## Step 1: Getting Started with Gimlet